NixOS/rfcs/rfcs/0125-bootspec.md

 - Supporting SecureBoot.
   The authors of this RFC have done work in this regard, but this RFC is not about SecureBoot.
 - Integrating Bootspec into an existing bootloader backend is not expected to perfectly produce the exact same result.
 For example, it is likely that the text describing the entries in the menu may differ.
+- Specifying how to discover generations.
+This is desirable, but should not be tied to bootspec directly since bootspec may be useful with diverse discovery mechanisms.

 # Proposed Solution
 [proposed-solution]: #proposed-solution

 - Each NixOS generation will have a bootspec (a JSON document) at `$out/boot.json` containing all of the boot properties for that generation.
   NixOS's bootloader backends will read these files as inputs to the bootloader installation phase.
-  A bootspec document named `boot.json` must have a `"v1"` key that contains the body of the specification.
+  A v1 bootspec document must have a key `"org.nixos.bootspec.v1"` that describes a bootable NixOS configuration.
-  Generally, the key must follow the format of `v${schemaVersion}`.
     - The bootloader installation phase is relatively unchanged from the way it is now.
       The bootloader backend will have an executable that is run against a collection of generations, and the backend is any of the currently supported backends plus an "external" backend which the user can define.
 - The bootloader backends will avoid reading data from the other files and directories when possible, preferring the information in the bootspec.
 - A bootspec synthesizing tool will be used to synthesize a bootspec for generations which don't already have one.
   This tool will be shared across all of the bootloader backends, helping produce more uniform behavior.
 - Existing bootloader backends will be updated to read properties from the bootspec, removing most if not all of their filesystem-spelunking code.
+- The file paths referred to in the bootspec document should be references to Nix store paths, so that the presence of the bootspec document in the store (assuming no breakage of the Nix store invariants through modifications outside Nix or bugs in Nix) guarantees the presence of the files required for boot.
+  Bootspec documents should not be copied out of the store to avoid breaking this invariant.

 ### Bootspec Format v1
 [format-v1]: #format-v1